luluzhou1/alinush.github.io/_includes/refs.md

 [^DGIplus19e]: **Trapdoor Hash Functions and Their Applications**, by Nico Döttling and Sanjam Garg and Yuval Ishai and Giulio Malavolta and Tamer Mour and Rafail Ostrovsky, *in Cryptology {ePrint} Archive, Paper 2019/639*, 2019, [[URL]](https://eprint.iacr.org/2019/639)

 [^DGKplus20]: **Balancing Privacy and Accountability in Blockchain Transactions**, by Ivan Damgård and Chaya Ganesh and Hamidreza Khoshakhlagh and Claudio Orlandi and Luisa Siniscalchi, *in Cryptology ePrint Archive, Report 2020/1511*, 2020, [[URL]](https://eprint.iacr.org/2020/1511)

+[^DGKplus25]: **Walrus: An Efficient Decentralized Storage Network**, by George Danezis and Giacomo Giuliari and Eleftherios Kokoris Kogias and Markus Legner and Jean-Pierre Smith and Alberto Sonnino and Karl Wüst, 2025

 [^DGM23e]: **Time-Lock Puzzles with Efficient Batch Solving**, by Jesko Dujmovic and Rachit Garg and Giulio Malavolta, *in Cryptology {ePrint} Archive, Paper 2023/1582*, 2023, [[URL]](https://eprint.iacr.org/2023/1582)